theheking/babs-rna-seq/practical_overview/Week3_FASTQC.md

     $ multiqc .

-  Use the flags to specifiy an output file or location and the input files.
+  To customize the multiqc command please use flags such as *-f* to overwrite any existing reports or *-o* to specifiy an output location.

-  Please transfer
+  After running multiqc, please transfer your html file **multiqc_report.html** using scp to your local machine and examine the output file.

 > Exercise